TheFirstNomad/usdc-directory-for-global-merchants/README.md

-# USDC Partners Directory — Built on Base
+# USDC Partners Directory — Built on Base and for all

 The official-style hub for every company and tool using **USDC** (Circle’s regulated digital dollar).